Tbrennan6/IcelandicNow/docs/05_Inflection_I/06_weak_verbs.md

 To this point, we have been exposed to a few different verbs (e.g., *að elska*, *að tala*, *að heita*) and have perhaps started to pick up on how they behave.
 In this lesson, we are going to drill down a little harder on verb inflections by learning how to inflect weak verbs in both the present and the past!

-While many courses and textbooks prefer to teach only one verb type or one tense at a time, we are going to take a different approach and learn all weak verbs in the present and past at the same time.
-If this is the first time you are studying conjugation, this may seem like a lot of information to take in--and admittedly it is.
-But there is are reasons to do it this way.
+While many courses and textbooks prefer to teach only one verb type or one tense at a time, we are going to take a different approach and learn all weak verbs in the present and past simultaneously.
+If this is the first time you are studying conjugation, this may seem like a lot of information to take in--and admittedly, it is.
+But there are reasons to do it this way.

-1. Learning all weak verbs at once helps us categorize them together mentally and gain a greater appreciation for their similarities which will help us memorize how to inflect them.
+1. Learning all weak verbs at once helps us categorize them together mentally and gain a greater appreciation for their similarities, which will help us memorize how to inflect them.
-2. The present and past tenses are both extremely common, so knowing only one is sufficatingly limiting.
+2. The present and past tenses are both extremely common, so knowing only one is sufficiently limiting.
 3. Seeing and learning both tenses together helps us to internalize the changes between the present and past tenses better!

 ## What Are Weak Verbs?
-Previously, we learned what weak nousn are: a certain subset of all nouns that are categorized together because they change their endings in similar ways.
+Previously, we learned what weak nouns are: a certain subset of all nouns that are categorized together because they change their endings in similar ways.
 The same is true for weak verbs!

 Weak verbs are the verbs that form their simple past tense by adding a /d/, /t/, or /ð/ sound.
 In English, every verb that adds **-ed** to form the simple past tense is a weak verb.